Frequently Asked Questions - EICS Transportation

 How does EICS determine the rates for student transportation fees?

-Alberta Education provides transportation funding for all eligible students to receive free transportation to their designated school.
-EICS’ Student Transportation provides a service to students in the division by offering to occupy bus seats which are not required by eligible students.
+Alberta Education provides transportation funding for all eligible students to receive transportation to their designated school.
+EICS’ Student Transportation also provides a service to students in the division by offering to occupy bus seats which are not required by eligible students.

 How do I pay my fees and when are they due?